XP-Angelholm/xp-toolset/README.md

 ## Introduction

-This repository is a collection of simple scripts used in a local organization called XP Ängelholm.
-These are structured to be used by people with limited technical abilities, therefore advanced tools such as applications are contained in seperate repositories.
+This repository is a collection of simple scripts used in a local organisation called XP Ängelholm to simplify administrative tasks as well as to enhance security, e.g by removing user details when a user signs out.
+These are structured to be used by people with limited technical abilities, therefore are advanced tools such as applications contained in seperate repositories.

 ## Scripts